Amorim: Injured Fernandes irreplaceable as he recounts United’s great loss from the captain’s absence.

 Manchester United head into their Boxing Day fixture against Newcastle United tomorrow, hoping Bruno Fernandes’ absence will not take any toll on the team’s performance.

-Every club in the English Premier League surely knows that it is not a good time to lose any of their star players as, during the Christmas’ period, there is a load of congested fixtures to be played.
+Every club in the English Premier League surely knows that it is not a good time to lose any of their star players, as, during the Christmas period, there is a load of congested fixtures to be played.

-So, Fernandes not available for selection with Amorim, spells a tough time ahead, and we can easily understand why Amorim has described Fernandes as ‘irreplaceable.’
+So, Fernandes is not available for selection with Amorim, spells a tough time ahead, and we can easily understand why Amorim has described Fernandes as ‘irreplaceable.’

-As Ruben Amorim has suggested, utilising Jack Fletcher, the youngster who impressed against Aston Villa, might just be a high score on the card as there are no better players to stand in for captain Bruno Fernandes; Kobbie Maino can be used too.
+As Ruben Amorim has suggested, utilising Jack Fletcher, the youngster who impressed against Aston Villa, might just be a high score on the card, as there are no better players to stand in for captain Bruno Fernandes; Kobbie Maino can be used too.